CaterpillarStudyGroup/ImportantArticles/src/Spring-It-OnTheGameDeveloper'sSpring-Roll-Call.md

 When trying to pick out specific frequencies the `halflife` of the spring affects the sensitivity.
 A long `halflife` (or low `damping`) means the spring will only build up energy when driven at frequencies very close to its resonate frequency, and it will build up more energy too.
 While a shorter `halflife` means a broader range of frequencies that build up energy.

-For a really cool application of this idea check out [spring-damper](https://quazikb.github.io/WaveEq/index.html) this blog post by [spring-damper](https://quazikb.github.io/) Kevin Bergamin.
+For a really cool application of this idea check out [this blog post](https://quazikb.github.io/WaveEq/index.html) by [Kevin Bergamin](https://quazikb.github.io/).

 ---